yashbaddi/FoodieFleet/README.md

 - UserID: User ID
 - resaurantID: Restaurant ID
-- cusines: JSON Object with all the cusines and quantity
+- items: JSON Object with all the items and quantity

 Response Body: